mathisbot/opengl-fps/README.md

 #### Quick note

 Assimp stands for Asset Importer Library.
 It's a library that makes it extremely easy to import 3D files, such as models or animations.
-I chose to use it because it allows you to import a wide variety of formats, but ESPECIALLY because the output format is standardized, and import is fast and optimized.
+Even if the import itself isn't among the fastest, I chose this library because it also offers post-processing operations, such as optimizing models for lighter real-time rendering.

 cglm stands for OpenGL Mathematics (glm) for C. It is a highly optimized 2D/3D math library.
 It offers a wide range of functions that make it quick and easy to use mathematics in an OpenGL/Vulkan context.
 The library takes advantage of SIMD operations when supported by the processor (SSE and SSE2 are supported by all modern x86 processors anyway).